yash4959/Die-Trying/Phase-2 Deliverables/README.md

 ## ⚙️ The Code Logic & Architecture
 We optimized the inference pipeline strictly for bare-metal MCU deployment constraints (targeting 512kB SRAM), abandoning heavy, dynamic pre-processing for static edge heuristics.

-**1. Static MCU Scaling**
-Instead of calculating dynamic image statistics per frame (which wastes critical MCU clock cycles), we hardcoded the global dataset parameters: `MEAN = 108.02`, `STD = 42.94`.
+**1. Static MCU Scaling (Zero-Overhead Normalization)** Neural networks strictly require normalized input tensors to maintain stable activations during inference.
+However, calculating the mean and standard deviation dynamically for every single incoming frame is computationally lethal for an MCU—it wastes critical clock cycles on basic pixel math.
+To ensure Phase-3 hardware compliance, we bypassed dynamic normalization entirely.
+Instead, we profiled the entire Phase 2 dataset offline and hardcoded the global statistics: `MEAN = 108.02`, `STD = 42.94`.
+This reduces a heavy per-frame mathematical operation into a lightning-fast, static scalar adjustment, ensuring our 5.2ms latency.

 **2. The Asymmetric Risk Gate**
 Real-world optical noise on bare silicon blinded the 8-class feature extractor, causing a Sim2Real domain shift.
 To mitigate this, we bypassed standard multi-class `argmax` routing and engineered a strict binary safety gate:
 * If the model's confidence in **Clean** is `>= 0.125`, AND the **Other** suspicion score is `< 0.120`, the chip passes.
 * If **Clean** drops below `0.125`, or **Other** spikes above `0.120`, the chip is immediately flagged as a Defect.
-This asymmetric thresholding successfully salvaged the deployment, shifting the model's focus from perfect categorization to strict industrial defect capture.
+This asymmetric thresholding successfully salvaged the deployment to an extent.
 ---

 ## 🚨 The 8-Class Metrics Autopsy